Kubernetes is an open-source platform for deplying, scaling, and operations

 from the kubernetes leader unit to your machine so you can control the cluster.

-skydns.available - Indicates when the Domain Name System (DNS) for the cluster is operational.
+skydns.available - Indicates when the Domain Name System (DNS) for the

 - (string) Network CIDR to assign to Kubernetes service groups.
 This must not overlap with any IP ranges assigned to nodes for pods.